yjunechoe/ggplot2-layer-explorer/README.md

 Learn how the grammar of graphics is implemented under the hood with two workflows:
 - **Inspect** the internal data transformation pipeline of plot layers
-- **Highjack** the layer data see how modifications affect the final plot
+- **Highjack** the layer data to see how modifications affect the final plot

 Designed for both `{ggplot2}` users and extension developers.